New Year’s Resolutions For Toddlers and Kids

 Again, your toddler won’t be making her own bed anytime soon, BUT she can help you pull a sheet and throw a pillow!

-This is not my favorite wording, as I don’t believe that toddlers can understand the concept of sharing.
 Research shows that the neurons of the brain that tell a child “It’s ok, you will get that back” aren’t developed until closer to age 4.
 So a toddler that doesn’t share is perfectly acceptable.
 But you can set the example of sharing with others in front of her.
 You can also allow her to pick toys that she does NOT want others to play with and put them up in a safe place before a playdate occurs.
 Even though sharing might not yet occur, kindness can.
-Have your toddler practice kindness by tell a friend “I’m playing, but you can have it next.”
+Have your toddler practice kindness by telling a friend “I’m playing, but you can have it next.”

 Let your tot be a tot!
 Mistakes are learning moments (For adults too!)
 Please let the goofiness, and craziness that is a toddler not be lost.
 Let her pull out your silly-side too!
 When you make a mistake, yell at your toddler, say something hurtful, or just have a crap parenting (or life) moment, apologize.
 Not just a simple, “I’m sorry” but eye contact, a hug, and a real conversation.